latelt-j/maxrepschallenge/README.md

 ## Description

-Simple project for the max reps challenge:
+Simple project for the max reps challenge, here is the rules:
-* 4 exercices (pull-up, push-up, dips, plank) - 2mins of rest time between each exercices
+* 4 exercices (pull-up, push-up, dips, plank)
+* 2mins of rest time between each exercices
+* Can rest 2 secondes max between each reps, beyond 2 secs, exercice is finish go to next

 ## Roadmaps
 - [x] Alpha with few features for max reps challenge